matthew-puku/monster-smash/README.md

 * `monster.rb` initialises a monster object which will have an array of `@moves`, `@max_HP` and `@current-HP` scores.
 It also enables behaviours such as display the series of `@moves` unique to the monster object, display menu of moves, enable user input to decide upon a `move`.
 * `move.rb` is a smaller class which simply initialises a `move` object, each with its own `speed` and `damage` values that can be applied to a player's `@current_HP` during gameplay.

-Towards the later stages of code refactoring, an additional class `messages.rb` was created to handle only displaying feedback screens such as the initial welcome screen, victory and defeat screens.
+Towards the later stages of code refactoring, an additional file `messages.rb` was created to handle only displaying feedback screens such as the initial welcome screen, victory and defeat screens.

+Splitting into multiple files made the code much easier to debug and enabled us to work on different things at the same time (parallelisation).

 ### Gems